 Q1: Have beauty standards always been the same throughout history?

-Beauty standards have evolved significantly throughout history, influenced by factors such as culture, religion, politics, and technology.
-What is considered beautiful in one era may be vastly different from another.
+Beauty standards have advanced significantly throughout history, influenced by factors such as culture, religion, politics, and technology.
+What is considered beautiful in one era may be comprehensively different from another.

 Q2: How do beauty standards impact society?